Tag: life

 So, while we theologically understand that things aren’t right (due to fallen humanity).
 We also understand that because of that, humanity is “dirty” insofar as being not .
 We also know that is not the end.

 Wesleyan-Holiness theology understands that God’s grace walks the road before us (prevenient grace).
-This means we (as in all of humanity) are able to know (at least in our souls) that despite our not holiness and despite the mar of , God has made a way for us to be not just at the dwelling place (tabernacle, temple, or for today), but to fully live in the of God all the days of our lives and beyond.
+This means we (as in all of humanity) are able to know (at least in our souls) that despite our not holiness and despite the mar of , God has made a way for us to be not just at the dwelling place (tabernacle, temple, or church for today), but to fully live in the presence of God all the days of our lives and beyond.

 ※Reflection※